Pregnancy skincare ingredient checker for retinol, sunscreen, makeup, and serums. Scan the label.

 - Scan long beauty labels without decoding every INCI name yourself.

-- Spot pregnancy-relevant concerns such as retinoid-like names, strong actives, peels, or prescription products.
+- Spot pregnancy-relevant skincare concerns such as retinoid-like names, salicylic acid, strong actives, peels, or prescription products.

 Trust boundary